|WHAT YOU NEED TO KNOW ABOUT AN AUCTION|

 The works of art offered at an auction are called lots.
 Examine the lots you are interested in and familiarize yourself with the principles of bidding before registering for participation.
 Determine the sum you wish to bid on a certain lot.

 To participate in an auction, you need to register.Registration is done by filling in a registration form with your personal data, address and phone number.
+All personal data is used solely for the purpose of the auction and is not made available to third parties.
+The personal data is stored reliably, unaccessible to third parties.
 This form is included with the catalogue of the auction; it can also be downloaded from the “Rakursi” auction house’s website.
 Registration can be done at any time after the auction date has been announced or immediately before the auction commences.
 After registering, you will receive a number to bid by.

 For the auction to go smoothly, it is advisable you leave yourself enough time before the auction’s beginning to register and receive a number.
 The employees of the auction house will be in the auction room two hours before the starting time and will assist you with the forms.